 - Add an even layer of buttercream between each cake layer with a large offset spatula.

-- Spread a thin coat of frosting around the the cake, to fully cover the cake layers.
+- Spread a thin coat of frosting around the cake, to fully cover the cake layers.

 - Add a second, thicker layer of frosting to the cake, and smooth using a bench scraper.

-- Add the drips to the cake using a plastic squirt bottle.
+- Add the drips to the cake using a plastic squirt bottle or spoon.

 - Then decorate as desired!

-Dairy free alternative: sweetened coconut milk (canned) can be used in place of the heavy cream in this recipe to make it dairy free.
+Dairy free alternative: Full-fat coconut cream (canned) can be used in place of the heavy cream in this recipe to make it dairy free.

 Amount Per Serving Calories 581Total Fat 28gSaturated Fat 17gTrans Fat 0gUnsaturated Fat 10gCholesterol 68mgSodium 254mgCarbohydrates 80gFiber 0gSugar 67gProtein 4g